timunie/Ava-ApiTests/website/docs/P_Avalonia_Controls_HyperlinkButton_NavigateUri.md

+<a href="https://github.com/AvaloniaUI/Avalonia/tree/master/srcAvalonia.Controls/HyperlinkButton.cs#L61" title="View the source code">View Source</a>

 #### Property Value
+<a href="https://learn.microsoft.com/dotnet/api/system.uri" target="_blank" rel="noopener noreferrer">Uri</a>

+##
-<a href="https://learn.microsoft.com/dotnet/api/system.uri" target="_blank" rel="noopener noreferrer">Uri</a>The URI may be any website or file location that can be launched using the ILauncher service.
+The URI may be any website or file location that can be launched using the ILauncher service.

  If a URI should not be automatically launched, leave this property unset and use the <a href="E_Avalonia_Controls_Button_Click">Click</a> and <a href="P_Avalonia_Controls_HyperlinkButton_IsVisited">IsVisited</a> members directly.